21 Reasons to Move to Cape Town

 You can take a road trip along the Garden Route, which is a 300-mile stretch of coastline between the cities of Mossel Bay and Plettenberg Bay.
 It takes you past lush forests, stunning beaches and lagoons, wildlife reserves, mountain passes, and quaint little towns.

-And obviously, a week-long safari in the Kruger National Park is on my South Africa bucket list.
+And obviously, a week-long safari in the Kruger National Park is HIGH on my South Africa bucket list.

 10) Bustling Nightlife